PrimeLens/notes-react-native/README.md

 # React Native WebView

-    // bounces prop remove the pull down to refresh on Android and the annoying bounce in browsers
-    // when pull page down
     import { WebView } from 'react-native';
     <WebView
       bounces={false}
       source={{uri: 'http://etc'}}
       style={{marginTop: 20}} />

+- There maybe an error loading pages in the WebView due to non-secure connections (http as opposed to https).
+Some info here [LINK](http://blog.bigbinary.com/2016/07/27/open-non-https-sites-in-webview-in-react-native.html).
+I edite the plist.info as shown in the article but under `App Transport Security Settings` I added a row (using the dropdown) and selected `Allow Arbitrary Loads in Web Content` which I set to `YES`
+- bounces prop removes the "pull down to refresh" on Android
+- removes annoying bounce behavior like we see in browsers when we pull the page down